gamache/imagewriter/README.md

 ImageWriter II](https://www.apple.asimov.net/documentation/hardware/printers/Apple%20ImageWriter%20II%20Technical%20Reference%20Manual.pdf)
 is not hard to come by, so I used it to write this.

+## How

+It uses the standard interleaved-rows trick to achieve 144 vertical DPI.
+Writing 16 rows on each back-and-forth pass is the default and fastest setting, and matches the operation of extant ImageWriter drivers.
+Unsightly horizontal lines are commonly present in the output.

+Higher output quality is achieved by writing fewer rows at a time, and dovetailing the vertical edges of each pass in order to soften the horizontal artifacts in the finished printout.

 ## Who, When

 Written by Pete Gamache over Thanksgiving weekend, 2020.